lakshyarao22/CyberSecurityNotes/CEH Notes/Threat Prevention.md

 Command line for windows which an attacker could use to gain access.

-**[Living of the land](https://youtu.be/QBvM-MzQ570)** is a process in which we make use of whats available to us and not install anything.
+**[Living of the land](https://youtu.be/QBvM-MzQ570)** is a process in which we make use of whats available to us on machine and not install anything.

 * Explore systems
 * Connect to External Resources.